mwvgroup/Pitt-Google-Broker/docs/source/quick_start/alert_ingestion.rst

 Ingesting Data to GCP
 =====================

+Alert ingestion is handled by the ``alert_acquisition`` and ``data_upload`` modules.
+The following provides an example of acquiring and then uploading data into BigQuery.

-The ``data_upload`` module handles the insertion of alert data into GCP.
-Eventually this module will ingest data directly from the live ZTF stream, but for now, it relies on the ZTF Alert Archive described in the previous section.
-Data can be ingested into BigQuery through multiple avenues (see `here`_ for an overview of options and pricing models).
+.. important:: Data can be ingested into BigQuery through multiple avenues (see `here`_ for an overview of options and pricing models).

 Stream Ingestion
 ----------------